mdxtoc/qtpi/docs/qtpi_description.md

 A program is an optional `given` list and then a bunch of process definitions.
 One of the process descriptions must be `System`, which must have no parameters ('unit process' type).

-* Process definition *D*
+* Process definition

-  | *D* `(`  *par*  `,`  ... `,` *par* `)` = *P*
+  | *N* `(`  *par*  `,`  ... `,` *par* `)` = *P*

-  Types are optional, but it seems to be pragmatic to include them.
+  * Types are optional, but it seems to be pragmatic to include them.

-  None of the parameters can be a process type.
+  * None of the parameters can be a process type.

 * `given` list

 	| `given` *N* `:` *T* `,` *N* `:` *T* `,` ... *N* `:` *T*

-    Gives names and types of processes that aren't defined in the program.
-This allows undefined processes like 'Win', 'Lose' and so on, which help you to work out how the system finishes from a print-out of the state.
+    * Gives names and types of processes that aren't defined in the program.
+This allows undefined processes like 'Win', 'Lose' and so on, which help you to work out how the system finishes from a print-out of the final state.

 * Interface functions